walkable-server/walkable/README.md

 app with confidence.
 Even more, build the query part of a fulcro server or REST api in minutes today!
 Call it from your Clojurescript app without worrying about SQL injection.

-[1]: By within walking distance I mean composing your queries without missing the power of paredit/parinfer.

 ## Overview